Longevity and the Retiree

 According to The Centers for Disease Control and Prevention, almost 75,000 Americans are centenarians, that is, they are more than 100 years old, and this aging demographic is having a dramatic impact on the labor pattern in the U.S. Rather than retiring at the traditional age of 65, more than 30 percent of adults in the 65 to 69 age bracket are still employed, as are 20 percent of those in the 70 to 74 age bracket.

 The drawback of increased longevity is the chance of outliving one’s finances.
 To offset this drain on their financial security, many seniors now continue their employment long past the age that their ancestors retired.
 Planning for retirement has a different meaning now than it has in the past due to the increased life expectancy of the baby boomer generation.

 Impact on Social Security

-When planning for their golden years, most retirees included their monthly Social Security as a substantial part of their income.
+When planning for their golden years, most retirees include their monthly Social Security as a substantial part of their income.
 However, with increased longevity, this may be insufficient.
 Those who retire early receive a lower monthly payment from their Social Security, so the longer an individual can delay retiring, the higher their monthly payment should be.

 Retiring at age 62, which may be necessitated due to circumstances, will result in a significantly lower monthly income than would be received at age 65.
 Those who can delay retiring until at least age 70 will receive close to 60 percent more in their monthly Social Security payment.
 Although Social Security was intended as a hedge against poverty for the elderly, it doesn’t keep pace with inflation, so other avenues of income are usually necessary.